nicolas-ceruti/CondoPlus/README.md

 ## 📌 Run

--- Prerequisites
+PREREQUISITES
 - `Java`
 - `Java IDE`
 - `MySQLWorbench`

 IMPORT

-[]Import as a maven project in your favorite IDE []Create the database in MySQL
+🔘 Import as a maven project in your favorite IDE;
+🔘 Create the database in MySQL;

 ## 📋 License